5 Stocks Growing Their Dividends by 25% Per Year

 Dividend investors would be wise to focus not just on a stock's current yield, but also on the long-term growth potential of its dividends.
 That's because strong businesses that consistently raise their dividend payouts reward shareholders with a steadily rising income stream that essentially equates to a raise every year.
 And, well, who doesn't like a raise?

-With that in mind, here are five stocks that have grown their dividends by more than 25% over the past year:
+With that in mind, here are five stocks that have grown their dividends by 25% or more over the past year.

 1-Year Dividend Growth Rate